Segun Adebutu: Petrolex Oil and Gas Limited

 After starting with oil and gas trading in 2004, Segun Adebutu's ventures grew from small business into a world-class conglomerate with interests in shipping, mining, construction, infrastructure, real estate, telecommunications, and entertainment.

 In 2007, Adebutu founded Petrolex Oil & Gas Limited, as a part of Petrolex Group.
-For ten years Adebutu quietly nurtured Petrolex Oil & Gas Limited into a key player in a volatile sector.
+Which was a success in the next ten years.

 According to Adebutu, he started trading small batches of petroleum products, which powered electrical generators in homes and industries across Nigeria.
 After facing congestion and distribution issues during the initial stages, he concluded that there was a need to create a company to solve the issues at hand.
 At that time, Storage and Distribution (S&D) seemed to be the best area to evolve into, and also the easiest in terms of capital.

 Back then, Adebutu found the ideal place to set up an S&D facility in Ibafo, on the border between Ogun and Lagos.
 After setting the foundation, he started real estate acquisition in 2010 and block construction in 2013, until December 2017, when he drew massive attention, including from Nigerian Vice President, Yemi Osinbajo, following the announcement of his construction of Sub-Saharan Africa's largest tank farm as a part of his Mega Oil City project in Nigeria.
 The tank farm is a 300-million litre storage facility with 20 storage tanks.

 Back then, it had the capacity to turnover 600 million litres of petroleum products every month, enabling products to be stored and distributed effectively and more efficiently, for better services and higher turnover.
 At the time of launch, it was expected that the tank farm project would be the largest product storage tank farm in sub-Saharan Africa and would create over 10,000 jobs.
 The company received its first cargo in Q2 of 2018.